 HOW TO BUILD UP YOUR COMMERCIAL AWARENESS

-- The Media – reading, watching & listening – Basically you need to keep up with the PEST news – Politics, Economics, Society & Technology.
-There are many resources listed below.
+- The Media – reading, watching & listening – there are many resources listed below.

 - Network face to face – Don’t be afraid.
 Go to events where professionals will be i.e. on campus talks, organisations open days etc. Networking is just talking….it’s not hard.
 But you do need to have focus – ask people about how they got into their jobs, what tips do they have etc.